gruntgrunt32/dynamic-sales-funnel/README.md

 3. Deploy with one click!

 ## 🤖 Automation Flow
+N8N Json flow is saved in the Github Repo under Dynamic_Sales_Funnel.JSON.
+Just import it and your good to go.

 1. **User inputs data** → Triggers n8n automation.
 2. **Dynamic funnel is created** → Hosted on Vercel instantly.
-3. N8N Json flow is saved in the Github Repo under Dynamic_Sales_Funnel.JSON

 ## 📝 Contributing
 Pull requests are welcome!
 If you have suggestions, open an issue or contribute directly.